pztask/mintbase-pzt-session-nft-demo/docker/README.md

 These should be enough to test the demo, but if you want to add and test your custom users please edit the `prisma/seed.ts` file with your own data to be loaded into the api before the next step.

 ## 4. Start the docker-compose environment

-This step requires you to create your onw version of the **project root's .env** file.
-Copy .env.example to .env and set it accordingly.

 You can just run the following command and everything should the ready to go: